Vanborich/stats220/README.md

 ## Introduction

 Welcome to my **stats220** repository!
-This project contains the work and resources for the statistics course, Stats220.
-Below, you’ll find an example of different Markdown syntax used in this file.
+This project contains my work and resources for the statistics course, Stats220.
+Below, you’ll find an example of different Markdown syntax I used in this file.

 ### Features Demonstrated